-- 29.30.
-As required by Article 91 of Directive 2013/36/EU and Article 9 of Directive 2014/65/EU, the Guidelines specify the notion of sufficient time commitment, the notion of adequate individual and collective knowledge, skills and experience; the notions of honesty, integrity and independence of mind with which the members of the management body should comply; the notion of adequate human and financial resources for induction and training; and the notion of diversity which is to be taken into account when recruiting members of the management body and the power of the competent authority to remove members of the management body. - 30.31.
-The Guidelines aim to establish harmonised criteria for the assessment of the suitability of the members of the management body and key function holders, to ensure sound assessment processes as part of the institution's governance arrangements. - 31.32.
+- 30. As required by Article 91 of Directive 2013/36/EU and Article 9 of Directive 2014/65/EU, the Guidelines specify the notion of sufficient time commitment, the notion of adequate individual and collective knowledge, skills and experience; the notions of honesty, integrity and independence of mind with which the members of the management body should comply; the notion of adequate human and financial resources for induction and training; and the notion of diversity which is to be taken into account when recruiting members of the management body and the power of the competent authority to remove members of the management body. - 31.
+The Guidelines aim to establish harmonised criteria for the assessment of the suitability of members of the management body and key function holders, to ensure sound assessment processes as part of the institution's governance arrangements. - 32.
 The Guidelines encompass the assessment of members of the management body in its management function and members of the management body in its supervisory function.
 The suitability of both functions is equally important for the well-functioning of an institution.
-As the members of the management body have specific roles, the assessment process and criteria can differ.
-Members of the management body representing a Member State, a public authority of a Member State or a public entity must also be suitable at all times. - 32.33.
-All staff of institutions should be suitable to perform their job.
-The heads of internal control functions, i.e. risk management, compliance and audit functions have, under the overall responsibility of the management body, a key role in ensuring that the institution adheres to its risk strategy and complies with regulatory and other legislative requirements, in ensuring robust governance arrangements and in supporting the management body.
-Their suitability is therefore of utmost importance and more detailed suitability requirements and processes are necessary.
-This also applies to the CFO where he or she is not part of the https://www.eba.europa.eu/documents/10180/950548/EBA+Peer+Review+Report+on+suitability.pdf management body.
-Where identified on a risk based approach by relevant institutions, the suitability of other key function holders should also be ensured, as those individuals have significant influence over the direction of the institution under the overall responsibility of the management body.
+As the members of the management body may have specific roles, the assessment process and criteria can differ.
+Members of the management body representing a Member State, a public authority of a Member State or a public entity must also be suitable at all times. - 33.
+All staff of institutions should be suitable for performing their job.
+The heads of internal control functions, i.e. risk management, compliance and audit functions, have, under the overall responsibility of the management body, a key role in ensuring that the institution adheres to its risk strategy and complies with regulatory and other legislative requirements, in ensuring robust governance arrangements and in supporting the management body.
+Their suitability is therefore of utmost importance and more detailed suitability elements and processes are necessary.
+This also applies to the CFO where he or she is not part of the management body.
+Where identified on a risk-based approach by relevant institutions, the suitability of other key function holders should also be ensured, as those individuals have significant influence over the direction of the institution under the overall responsibility of the management body.